A library of utility services and concerns.

 data[:songs][0].name.frozen?

-Accesses deeply nested attributes on an object.
+Accesses deeply nested properties on an object.

-#eigenclass(obj) => Class
+#=> my_object.first_method.second_method.third_method#eigenclass(obj) => Class (deprecated)

 Also known as: